nickjackolaisen/BusinessInitiaitive/_posts/statistics/general/2024-07-08-cio_salary_business_size_and_industry.md

 Google recognizes the importance of offering competitive salaries and additional benefits to attract top CIO talent.

-According to <a href="https://www.glassdoor.com/Salary/Google-Chief-Information-Officer-Salaries-E9079_D_KO7,32.htm" target="_blank">Glassdoor</a>, Google's CIOs can earn well over $300,000 annually, supplemented by substantial stock options and bonuses.
+According to <a href="https://www.glassdoor.com/Salary/Google-Chief-Information-Officer-CIO-Salaries-E9079_DAO.htm?filter.jobTitleExact=Chief+Information+Officer+%28CIO%29" target="_blank">Glassdoor</a>, Google's CIOs can earn well over $300,000 annually, supplemented by substantial stock options and bonuses.

+In general, the salary for Google CIOs is between $332,000 and $569,000 per year with a median salary of $432,000.

+And these numbers do not include all of the extra benefits Google C-Suite executives are known to receive.

 These compensation packages ensure that Google not only attracts the best talent but also retains them, fostering long-term innovation and leadership in technology.